lc12git/AcuteIscheamicLesionSegmentation/README.md

 The networks are based on our customised version of caffe.

-Please cite our paper if you find it helpful in your research:
+Please cite our paper if it helps your research:

     @article{chen2017fully,
     title={Fully Automatic Acute Ischemic Lesion Segmentation in DWI Using Convolutional Neural Networks},